HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="UOCAVAvoter"></a>UOCAVA voter
 An [overseas voter](#overseasvoter) or an active duty member of the U.S. military, either within or outside the United States, including any accompanying spouse and family members who are eligible to [vote](#vote) in their last place of residence in the United States.
-The [Uniformed and Overseas Citizens [Absentee Voting](#absenteevoting) Act](#UniformedandOverseasCitizensAbsenteeVotingAct) is commonly referred to as UOCAVA.
+The [Uniformed and Overseas Citizens Absentee Voting Act](#UniformedandOverseasCitizensAbsenteeVotingAct) is commonly referred to as UOCAVA.

 \#vvsg
 ## <a name="usability"></a>usability